 The International Journal of E-Learning & Distance Education (formerly the Journal of Distance Education) is an international publication of the Canadian Network for Innovation in Education (CNIE).
 Its aims are to promote and encourage scholarly work in e-learning and distance education and provide a forum for the dissemination of international scholarship.
 Original material in either English or French is invited in three broad categories: (a) Scholarly articles and research papers that focus on issues related to e-learning and distance education; (b) Reports that highlight unique solutions to critical problems, short descriptions of work underlying new or innovative programs or contemporary events, and brief notes on research in progress; and (c) Dialogues devoted to the discussion or debate of issues in e-learning and distance education that may arouse controversy.
 The Dialogues section will also include papers written in reply to articles published in earlier issues of the Journal.
 The opinions expressed in the articles of this journal are those of their authors, not the Board or staff of the Canadian Network for Innovation in Education.
 All volumes and issues prior to Volume 29 (Issue 1) were published by the Journal of Distance Education.

-The Globethics.net library contains all the articles of the International Journal of E-Learning & Distance Education from 1/1(1986)-to current, harvested from the journal's repository.
+The Globethics.net library contains articles of the International Journal of E-Learning & Distance Education as of vol. 1(1986) to current.

 - Economic ethics